Emotion (Carly Rae Jepsen album): Release and promotion

+Announcement and live performances

 Jepsen announced the title of the album on April 11, 2015, and released the cover artwork on April 15, 2015.
 The track listing was unveiled on June 2, 2015.
+The album's promotion was kicked off with a live performance of "I Really Like You" at Good Morning America on March 5, 2015.

+On May 1, 2015, Jepsen performed "Run Away with Me", "Emotion", "Your Type", "Black Heart" and "Gimmie Love" at a show in Beijing, China.
+The album's title-track was released on June 3, 2015.
+"Run Away with Me" and "Your Type" premiered on a Spanish radio station prior to the album's release on June 22, 2015.
+On August 21, the release date of Emotion in the United States, Jepsen performed "Run Away with Me" on Today.
+During her tour in South Africa in October 2015, she performed "Run Away With Me" on Idols South Africa.

+Singles

 The album's lead single, "I Really Like You", was released to the iTunes Store on March 2, 2015.
 The song reached the top 40 in Australia, Canada, Japan, and Netherlands, and has reached number 39 on the US Billboard Hot 100, number 3 in Ireland and on the UK Singles Chart, and number 1 on the Scottish Singles Chart.
 The music video was released on March 6, 2015, featuring Tom Hanks and Justin Bieber.
-The album's promotion was kicked off with a live performance of "Really Like You" at Good Morning America on March 5, 2015.
-"All That" was issued as the first promotional single on April 5, 2015.
-The following day, Jepsen performed the track at Saturday Night Live.

-On May 1, 2015, Jepsen performed "Run Away with Me", "Emotion", "Your Type", "Black Heart" and "Gimmie Love" at a show in Beijing, China.
-The album's title-track was released on June 3, 2015.
-"Run Away with Me" and "Your Type" also premiered on a Spanish radio station prior to the album's release on June 22, 2015.
 "Run Away with Me" was released as the album's second single on July 17, 2015.
-The music video for "Run Away with Me" was released on July 17, 2015 and directed by Jepsen’s former boyfriend, David Kalani Larkins.
-The video was filmed in Tokyo, New York City, and Paris.
-The track was premiered on Hit FM in Spain on June 22, 2015.
-"Warm Blood" was released as the second promotional single on July 31, 2015.
-"Making the Most of the Night" was released as the third promotional single on August 7, 2015.
-"Your Type" was released as the fourth promotional single on August 14, 2015.
+A music video for the song was released on July 17, 2015 and directed by Jepsen's former boyfriend, David Kalani Larkins.
+Its video was filmed in Tokyo, New York City, and Paris.
+The track premiered on Hit FM in Spain on June 22, 2015.

-On August 21, the release date of Emotion in the United States, Jepsen performed "Run Away with Me" on Today.
-During her tour in South Africa in October 2015, she performed "Run Away With Me" on Idols South Africa.
-"Your Type" was re-released as the third official single on November 9, 2015, in Europe.
+"Your Type" debuted as a promotional single on August 14, 2015.
+On November 9, it released as the third official single in Europe.
 An official remix package was released on December 11, 2015, in Europe and Oceania and on December 18, 2015, in North America.
 Its music video, directed by Gia Coppola, premiered November 3, 2015, and follows Jepsen on a Cinderella-inspired story where her character fantasizes about becoming a pop star.

+Promotional singles

-A music video for "Boy Problems" premiered on April 8, 2016.
-It was directed by Petra Collins and stars Tavi Gevinson, Barbie Ferreira, Paloma Elsesser, among others.
+"All That" was issued as the first promotional single on April 5, 2015.
+The following day, Jepsen performed the track at Saturday Night Live.
+"Boy Problems" was released on April 8, as the next promotional single from the album.
+A music video for the song premiered on the same day, and was directed by Petra Collins and stars Tavi Gevinson, Barbie Ferreira, Paloma Elsesser, among others.
+"Emotion" was released as the third promotional single on June 24, and "Warm Blood" was released as the next promotional single on July 31.
+"Making the Most of the Night" was released as the final promotional single on August 7, 2015.